paulduchesne/friend-of-a-friend/README.md

 **Datasets**

-A test dataset is provided, derived from the [ACMI API](https://github.com/ACMILabs/acmi-api).
+`data.parquet` is provided, a test dataset derived from the [ACMI API](https://github.com/ACMILabs/acmi-api).
 This is made possible by [ACMI's](https://www.acmi.net.au/) generous data licensing as [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 If you wish to supply your own data, this is entirely possible.
 The data should be formatted as a parquet file with four columns, `agent_id` (agent identifier) and `agent_label` (agent name) for creators, and `work_id` (work identifier) and `work_label` (work title) for artistic works.